Felix Abt

-Felix Abt (born 15 January 1955, Switzerland) is a business affairs specialist on North Korea and Vietnam.
+Felix Abt (born 15 January 1955, Switzerland) is a Swiss business affairs specialist on North Korea and Vietnam.

-Abt was one of the first foreign entrepreneurs to seek to do business in contemporary North Korea, where he lived between 2002–09, and developing and operating businesses.
+Abt was one of the first foreign entrepreneurs to seek to do business in contemporary North Korea, where he lived between 2002 and 2009, and developing and operating businesses.

 He co-founded and directed the Pyongyang Business School, where he was involved in capacity building related to business administration for senior executives of North Korean government agencies and enterprises.

 Abt published a memoir titled A Capitalist in North Korea: My Seven Years in the Hermit Kingdom in 2014.